doj0985/databricks-aibi-external-embedding/README.md

 3. Login as Alice or Bob
 4. Examine the code to understand the flow
 5. Customize for your use case
-6. Check the [Databricks SDK documentation](https://www.npmjs.com/package/@databricks/aibi-client) for advanced features
+6. Check the [Databricks AI/BI External Embedding](https://docs.databricks.com/aws/en/dashboards/embedding/external-embed#gsc.tab=0) and [Databricks SDK](https://www.npmjs.com/package/@databricks/aibi-client) documentation for more details.